aamarnath1/Stat-460-Final-Project/README.md

+## Predicting Breast Cancer
-## A Comparison of the Ability of Classification Models: Predicting whether the Breast Cancer type is Malignant or Benign
+### A Comparison of the Ability of Classification Models: Predicting whether the Breast Cancer type is Malignant or Benign

 ### STAT 460: Applied Multivariate Analysis - Final Project